 Amplify the problem

 Remember the gap?
 According to Ray Edwards (How to write copy that sells), The first step to a high converting landing page is identifying the person you are trying to reach.
 What problem you are solving for them?
 What is the pain that problem causes?
 The simplest, most effective way to do this is to describe the problem in great detail.
 It’s a psychological principle identified by the marketing wizard Jay Abraham: the more accurately you can describe your reader’s problem in terms they relate to, the more they instinctively feel that you must have an answer to that problem.
-Use the reader’s own language, the very words and phrases they use to describe the problem they want to solve.
+Use the reader’s own language, the very words, and phrases they use to describe the problem they want to solve.

 Once you have identified the problem, you’re solving you must then amplify the consequences of not solving it.
-The goal here is helping the customer to understand the cost of not buying your solution.
+The goal here is to help the customer to understand the cost of not buying your solution.
 The amplification technique effectively widens the gap and helps people realize that their existing state is farther from their desired state than they thought helps instill a real and legitimate fear that induces people to take action to close the gap and improve their state.

 The problem in numbers

 The confirmation bias is based on finding that people tend to listen more often to information that confirms the beliefs they already have.
 Through this bias, people tend to favor information that confirms their previously held beliefs.
-You can harness by sharing how many other people or businesses experiencing this problem/pain as well.
+You can harness this by sharing how many other people or businesses experiencing this problem/pain as well.

-You can also boost your perceived authority by citing well known, reputable sources.
+You can also boost your perceived authority by citing well-known, reputable sources.

 Our natural tendency is to attribute greater accuracy to the opinion of an authority figure (unrelated to its content) and be more influenced by that opinion.
-By association you also become a perceived authority in the minds of your landing page visitors.
+By association, you also become a perceived authority in the minds of your landing page visitors.

 Take advantage of this effect yourself by including quotes, testimonials, and other resources from experts in your industry on your landing pages.